jamesmh/coravel/Docs/Scheduler.md

 - `Hourly();`
 - `Daily();`
 - `Weekly();`

-### Intervals With Time Constraints

-These methods allow you specify an interval and a time constraint so that your scheduling is more specific and consistent.

-_Please note that the scheduler is using UTC time.
-So, for example, using `DailyAt(13, 00)` will run your task daily at 1pm UTC time._

 - `HourlyAt(int minute)`
 - `DailyAtHour(int hour)`
 - `DailyAt(int hour, int minute)`

+_Please note that the scheduler is using UTC time.
+So, for example, using `DailyAt(13, 00)` will run your task daily at 1pm UTC time._

 ### Cron Expressions